stephenkridel/BearCatPantryProject/README.md

 ### Design Diagram: Level 0
 ![](https://i.imgur.com/mGXDEHY.png)

-This is design diagram level 0 which is the highest level overview of our design diagram.This shows three seprate workflows scanning items, shopping cart, and log-in.
+This is design diagram level 0 which is the highest level overview of our design diagram.
+This shows three seprate workflows scanning items, shopping cart, and log-in.
 ### Design Diagram: Level 1
 ![](https://i.imgur.com/MvZCRrA.png)